deploy-sergio/test-docu/vpc-nat-lambda.md

 In each subnets we have to assign  their corresponding route table.

-We select first the subnet and into `Route Table` tab,  press `edit` button, and into `Change to` we select the proper route table we created before
+We select first the subnet and into `Route Table` tab,  press `edit` button, and into `Change to` we select the proper route table we created before, then press `save` button.

 Subnet name|Route table name
 ---|---